uwuzi/YTDes/README.md

 ## Subscriptions
 Program will read "subscriptions" from a file at /home/*username*/.config/ytdes/ytdconf
-The layout of the file is just:
+The layout of the file is just (empty lines between entries are okay):

     "Channel Nickname 1"
     <URL-to-channel-1>